ionic-team/ionic-docs/docs/developing/android.md

 :::info Looking for the legacy Android guide?

 The Developing for Android guide has officially migrated to the [Capacitor documentation for Android](https://capacitorjs.com/docs/android).
-If you need to access the legacy documentation, you can find it at the [legacy developing for Android guide](/docs/v6/developing/android).
+If you need to access the legacy documentation, you can find it under the [legacy developing for Android guide](/docs/v6/developing/android).

 :::